Fayez Banihammad: Day of the attacks

 On September 11, Banihammad and his group checked in for Flight 175, which was scheduled to depart at 8:00 a.m.
 They were armed with knives and mace, but none of them were checked by CAPPS.
 Between 7:23 and 7:28, the group boarded.
 Banihammad sat in seat 2A.
 There were 56 passengers and 9 crew on board in total.
-At some point, while both Flight 11 and 175 were on the Logan tarmac, Atta and Marwan al-Shehhi talked on their cell phones, confirming their final plan.
-175 departed Logan at 8:14.
+At some point, while both Flight 11 and Flight 175 were on the Logan tarmac, Atta and Marwan al-Shehhi talked on their cell phones, confirming their final plan.
+Flight 175 departed Logan at 8:14.
 Around 8:42 to 8:46, the hijackers likely forced their way into the cockpit and stabbed the pilots to death.
 One of the hijackers stabbed the flight crew and told the other passengers to get back.
 Al-Shehhi started controlling the plane.
 Five minutes later, he changed course.

 At 9:03 a.m., Flight 175 struck the South Tower.
-The plane, flying at around 590 miles per hour, hit the 81st floor, and made a hole from the 77th to the 85th floors.
+The plane, flying at around 590 mph, hit the 81st floor, and made a hole from the 77th to the 85th floors.
 All 65 people on board the plane, including the hijackers, died.
 Flights 11 and 175 each heavily damaged their respective targets, and both towers collapsed.
-The South Tower collapsed first, at 9:59 a.m.
+The South Tower collapsed first, at 9:59 a.m., killing everyone inside the building.
 More than 600 deaths came from the attack on the South Tower.